IST-DASLab/GridSearcher/README.md

         var1=val1,
         var2=val2,
     ),
+    sbatch_args=dict(
         job_name=f'job-name-here',
         nodelist='big-machine', # or None if you don't want to specify --nodelist out_err_folder='slurm_output', # the folder where the files output and error will be saved ntasks=1,
         cpus_per_task=32,
-    time='1:00:00', # change according to your needs mem='100G', # change according to your needs partition='gpu100', # change according to your needs gres='gpu:H100:1' # change according to your needs ).run()
+        time='1:00:00', # change according to your needs mem='100G', # change according to your needs partition='gpu100', # change according to your needs gres='gpu:H100:1' # change according to your needs )
+).run()
 ```